Screenshots may differ slightly depending on software version.

 Consider preserving each alternative model for comparison via the Analysis [+] button in the tree on the left.
 This creates multiple analyses for any given response.
 Hint: To keep track of which is which, name each of your models in the field provided, for example, “p-value backward at 0.01”.

 This concludes part 1 of our Longley data-set exploration.
-In Part 2 we mine deeper into Design-Expert to see interesting residual analysis aspects within Diagnostics, and we also see what can be gleaned from its sophisticated tools within Design Evaluation.
+In Part 2 we mine deeper into Stat-Ease to see interesting residual analysis aspects within Diagnostics, and we also see what can be gleaned from its sophisticated tools within Design Evaluation.